etolo/lectures/Week01/Class/Seminar1.md

 You can either code in the low-level TensorFlow API (**TensorFlow Core**), i.e., building computational graphs and execute them in a TensorFlow session, or in the high-level APIs using **Keras** and **Eager execution**.

-Although the high-level APIs provide a much simpler and consistent interface, it is still beneficial to learn how to use Tensorflow Core for the following reason as mentioned in the official documents:
+Although the high-level APIs provide a much simpler and consistent interface, it is still beneficial to learn how to use Tensorflow Core for the following reasons as mentioned in the official documents:

 * Experimentation and debugging are both more straightforward when you can use low level TensorFlow operations directly.
 * It gives you a mental model of how things work internally when using the higher level APIs.